What does 360 degree feedback mean?

 At the bottom of the recipient list, you will see the test participants, including the perspective and for whom they are providing feedback.

 Once you have made all the preparations here, select the first send option and send your test invitations:

 It is possible that the emails will not be delivered to you, or will end up in the spam folder.
-In this case, you should set an SPF record or choose a sender email address that is not identical to your company domain.
+In this case, you can authenticate the shipment via easyfeedback or choose a sender email address that is not identical to your company domain.

 Now that all the test candidates have gone through, go into the evaluation and look at the result to test this area as well.
 This step is important.
 Because if you run your survey and find out at the end that something should be different, it will be a pain to correct manually.
 You will learn how to test the evaluation in the next section.